1. Home

 hold glue in place with clothespins on vintage pillowcase

-Step 6: Style your pillows!
+Step 6: Style Your New Pillows!

 These pretty pillows will add so much charm and character to your couch, bed, or chair!